wp-plugins/imagements/readme.txt

 This plugin will:
 <ul>
-<li>let users upload and put in comments images.</li>
+<li>let users upload and put in comments images.
+Multiple images at the same time is supported</li>
 <li>let users report images wich they think is inappropriate.</li>
 <li>let admins moderate images and block them.</li>
 <li>offer 2 systems to put insert the images in a comment. (auto = image will be automaticly inserted at end of comment, user = user will have to insert the tag for image anywhere he/she likes in the comment)</li>
 <li>is fully localized and ready for translation.</li>
 </ul>
-If you want to see a certain function in this plugin, please email me(the author) at williewonka341@gmail.com
+If you want to see a certain function in this plugin, please email me(the author) at williewonka341@gmail.com or open an issue at my github: github.com/williewonka/imagements

-<b>newest update:</b>
-<u>version 1.2.5:</u>small bug fix, please update.<br>
-<u>version 1.2.4</u> I have identified a serieus plugin breaking bug wich occures with certain server settings. this is now fixed so that everyone can use this plugin!<br>
-<u>version 1.2.3:</u> when the admin changes the tag, the plugin will now update the comments too.
-Also fixed is the empty comment, if an user uploads an image without putting text in the comment, it will now show the image if the system is set to automatic tag.<br>
+<b>latest news:<b>
+version 1.3.4 is now available!
+This version marks the merge of the free and (intended but never published) premium version.
+This means a ton of new features which include multiple file uploads at the same time, lightbox effects, extensive moderator options and much more.
+WARNING IF YOU ARE UPDATING FROM VERSION 1.2.5 THEN FIRST BACKUP THE UPLOADED IMAGES AND MOVE THEM TO THE WP_CONTENT/IMAGES/ FOLDER.
+THIS FOLDER NEEDS TO BE CREATED FIRST, if you fail to do this you WILL LOSE ALL YOUR IMAGES

 if you find any bugs, please mail me at williewonka341@gmail.com

 == Installation ==
 1. upload the imagements folder to wp-content/plugins
+2. create an images folder in the wp_content/uploads/ folder
-2. activate the plugin through the dashboard under 'plugins'
+3. activate the plugin through the dashboard under 'plugins'
-3. set the options to the desired value on the dashboard, don't forget to do this because the default values don't satisfy everyone
+4. set the settings on the dashboard under settings->imagements options to your desired choice.
+This is very important because the default values will not suit everyone!
-4. let your users know how to use it (very important!)
+5. let your users know how to use it (very important!)

 == Frequently Asked Questions ==

+= Where can I moderate images? =

+Go to the dashboard and under comments->images in comments you can moderate images

 = How did you get the funny name? =